elderfo/react-primer-slides/react_primer.md

   - isCompleted - boolean - flag denoting whether the to do is completed
 - Users should be able create, update, delete and toggle complete on todo items

+## Create Project

+Using `create-react-app` we will setup a project.

+`$ create-react-app tcdi-todo`

+### Project structure

+- `node_modules` - Stores all of the node modules.
+When the React application is built using node, modules will be loaded from here
+- `public` - Contains a boilerplate HTML file that React will attach to
+- `src` - Contains the source for the project
+- `project.json` - Contains the configuration of the project, including dependencies and scripts

+### npm scripts

+In the `package.json` file there are scripts, which are shortcuts to run scripts.
+Scripts can be executed by running `yarn run <script-name>` or `npm run <script-name>`.

+- `yarn run start` - runs the react application in dev mode
+- `yarn run build` - creates a production build of the application
+- `yarn run test` - runs tests in watch mode
+- `yarn run eject` - separates the app from the `create-react-app` ecosystem

+### Run in dev mode

+Start the application by running `yarn run start`.
+The application will be built and hosted using a local web server and a browser window will be opened.

+## Build app

+* Drop in API
+* Add initial state to `App` component
+* Render list of todos
+  * Note `key` property
+* Wire up load todos API (in ctor)
+* Extract `TodoListItem` to functional component
+* Add check box to `TodoListItem` for `isCompleted`
+* Add event invoker to `TodoListItem` checkbox for checked changed
+* Add event handler to `App` to call api with change to todo
+* Add delete button to `TodoListItem` with event invoker on click
+* Add event handler to `App` to call api with delete
+* Create a functional component `AddForm` and build layout (input, button)
+* Attempt to add event invoker to `AddForm`
+  * How do we get the title?
+    * Add event to pass data up? (will work, not as testable and now `App` needs to know about state of a child component)
+* Change to class component
+* Bind text input to state
+  * Type in box, show doesn't work (props are read-only, one-way bindings)
+* Add state change handler to input to enable typing
+* Fix handler on `Add` button to call local method
+* Add event handler in `App` for adding todo, add to api
+* Add `isCompleted` checkbox to ui, update calls
+* I want to add a `line-through` to items where `isCompleted === true`
+  * Don't go deep into styling
+* Do styling with css class
+  * Note the css file next to the class and the `import`
+* Do styling with inline styles